Xylene is exceptionally effective in removing old paint from most surfaces without damaging them.

-Xylene is a highly versatile chemical that can be used to remove paint on various surfaces.
+Xylene is a highly versatile chemical used to remove paint on various surfaces.

-However, you need to use Xylene in a well-ventilated area, as breathing it, even in small doses, can cause headaches, dizziness and irritate your nose, mouth, and throat.
+However, you need to use Xylene in a well-ventilated area, as breathing it, even in small doses, can cause headaches and dizziness and irritate your nose, mouth, and throat.

-Below are a few steps you will need to follow when trying to get the paint off.
+Below are a few steps you will need to follow to get the paint off.

 While using Xylene to remove paint is relatively simple, you should ensure that you read any instructions or safety precautions before proceeding.

 Also, be aware that while Xylene is perfectly safe for most surfaces, it can discolor materials.